 Most lenders and loan servicers make it easy for you to contact them.
 They want you to be able to get in touch easily to make sure repayment goes as smoothly as possible.
-You can find phone numbers and website URLs for the nine federal loan servicers on the Department of Education website.
+You can find phone numbers and website URLs for the nine federal loan servicers on the Department of Education site.

 Don’t try to reach out to a loan servicer for questions about the status of your loan application or disbursement amounts and timelines—those are queries best left to your financial aid office since they are the ones responsible for ultimately disbursing your loan.

-Likewise, questions about the Free Application for Federal Student Aid (FAFSA®) should be directed to the Federal Student Aid Information Center (1-800-4-FED-AID).
+The same goes for questions about the Free Application for Federal Student Aid (FAFSA®) should be directed to the Federal Student Aid Information Center (1-800-4-FED-AID).

 SoFi Loan Products

-SoFi loans are originated by SoFi Lending Corp (dba SoFi), a lender licensed by the Department of Business Oversight under the California Financing Law, license # 6054612; NMLS # 1121636 .
+SoFi loans are originated by SoFi Bank, N.A., NMLS #696891 (Member FDIC).
 For additional product-specific legal and licensing information, see SoFi.com/legal.
+Equal Housing Lender.